What Happens When an Angry Lawyer in Seattle Representing DocuSign Wants Their Domain Name Back

 You can’t A/B test life experiences, but anything that would have derailed my drive or alter the events in any way that led to us to getting Better Proposals going the way we did wouldn’t have been worth the risk.

 So, in some ways, it’s the dumbest thing I’ve ever done.
-And looked at in a different way, it’s probably the best $100 I’ve ever spent.
+And looked at in a different way, it’s probably the best $100 I’ve ever spent, so thanks Sally.